People with Disabilities

 Many individuals with ambulatory, self-care, or independent living difficulties are able to live independently with appropriate supports in place.
 These supports include caregivers or In-Home Supportive Services (IHSS).
 Many seniors, for example, are able to continue living independently as they age and avoid institutionalization by making physical modifications to their homes or obtaining supportive services.
 Persons with disabilities in rural areas may face additional challenges in finding housing that is affordable, accessible, and near supportive services, such as transit and hospitals, which tend to be less prevalent and accessible in more rural areas of the state.
 The need for more services and housing options to accommodate the accessibility of persons with a variety of disability types will continue to increase with the aging population in the state.

 Lower-income households are more likely to include members with disabilities than higher-income households.
 Extremely low-income households are more than twice as likely to include an individual with a disability than households earning above moderate income.
 This is due in part to the challenges individuals with disabilities face in finding work.
 Specifically,12.8 percent of income eligible households include someone with a hearing or visual impairment.
 Additionally, 17.9 percent of income eligible households include someone with an ambulatory limitation.
-Given the challenges that low and moderate-income households of all types face in maintaining adequate housing, it is not unreasonable to assume that almost all low and moderate-income households with members with a disability are in need of housing assistance, at the very least to find an affordable unit that meets their needs.
+Given the challenges that low and moderate-income households of all types face in maintaining adequate housing, it is not unreasonable to assume that almost all low and moderate-income households with members with a disability need of housing assistance, at the very least to find an affordable unit that meets their needs.

 In addition to policy work on housing for people with disabilities, HCD administers the following programs: